calin-p/datasciencecoursera/Data_Cleaning/ReadMe.md

 * tBodyGyroJerkMean

-###Script structure and functioning
+###Script structure and functionality

 Each file from the two sub-sets, test and train, is read into a corresponding data frame (e.g. "X_test" data frame has the data from "X_test.txt" file).
-After reading from files amd joining the coresponding data we end up with follwing data frames:
+After reading from files amd joining the corresponding data we end up with following data frames:

 1. "X_data" resulted from row-binding "X_test" and "X_train"
 2. "activity" resulted from row-binding "activity_test" and "activity_train"